Apply for Community Board funding

 Community Boards will set local priorities and develop action plans to address these areas in a way that is tailored to local circumstances.

-Applications for projects that address these priorities and local needs are welcome from community and voluntary sector groups.
+Projects that address these priorities and local needs are welcome from community and voluntary sector groups.

 Types of funding

-There are two types of funding available:
+There are 2 types of funding available:

 - Community Board Project funding